Glutton for Punishment (album)

-Glutton for Punishment is the debut album by Heartworms.
+Glutton for Punishment is the debut studio album by the English musician Heartworms.
 It was released on 7 February 2025 through Speedy Wunderground.

 Background and release

 Like Heartworms's debut EP A Comforting Notion (2023), Glutton for Punishment was produced by Dan Carey.
 The song "Jacked" was released as a single on 11 June 2024.
 Glutton for Punishment was released through Speedy Wunderground on 7 February 2025.

 Critical reception

 In a positive review, NME's Alex Rigotti called the album "laser-focused and completely thrilling".
 John Amen of Beats Per Minute wrote, "Jojo Orme ... alternately plays the cyberpunk priestess, the shambolic diva, and the pop provocateur".
 He concluded, "Could Glutton For Punishment have been more strategically curated?
 Perhaps, but this is an ambitious act.
 And sometimes you need to be commended for what you attempt as much as for what you achieve".
 Glutton for Punishment also received positive reviews from Under the Radar, DIY, Clash, and MusicOMH.